 Coillte is the agency in Ireland responsible for managing state forests and any related commercial activities.
 Coillte works closely with those involved in timber production and provides services in Ireland in the areas of forestry, landscape and arboriculture.
 It is also involved in training, research engineering, forest nurseries, Christmas tree farms and the development of leisure facilities.
 Coillte training services provide a range of forestry industry training courses.

 Bord Iascaigh Mhara

-Bord Iascaigh Mhara (The Irish Sea Fisheries Board) is the state agency for the development of the sea fishing and aquaculture industries.
+Bord Iascaigh Mhara (Ireland's Seafood Development Agency) is the state agency for the development of the sea fishing and aquaculture industries.
 If you are unemployed and interested in education and training in the fishing or aquaculture industry or if you are already working in these industries and would like to upgrade your skills, you may find a course to suit you among those offered by Bord Iascaigh Mhara.
-The courses include training in catching, fish farming (aquaculture) and seafood processing.
+The courses include training in catching, fish farming (aquaculture), green seafood and seafood processing.

 The Crafts Council of Ireland

 The Crafts Council of Ireland (CCoI) is the national organisation for the development of the craft industry in Ireland.
 It aims to develop the market for Irish craft at home and abroad and to encourage excellence in Irish design and making.
 CCoI runs craft-related training courses, provides information, mounts exhibitions and organises "Showcase", an annual trade fair held each January in the RDS in Dublin.